 Showcase your social proof and trust signals

 A recent study shows that displaying customer testimonials and social proof on your landing page can effectively motivate your visitor to take a specific action.

 Social proof is the volume of influence that your business has on Social media(Like, shares, subscribers, pins, etc).
 Displaying these is one of the eCommerce landing page best practices to boost your credibility.

 Another form of Social proof is customer testimonials, you can also showcase them on your landing page.

 You know, customers always look at what others say about a product before purchasing them, so showcasing these testimonials on your page will nurture your engagement and boost your sales.

 Including trust signals in your landing page will prove your authenticity, they are similar to social proof but these trust badges give you professional recognition and credibility.

-Many studies have found that including trust signals is one of the best eCommerce landing page ideas as it boosts conversions and sales.
+Many studies have found that including trust signals is one of the eCommerce landing page best practices as it boosts conversions and sales.

 Having these badges on your landing page will show how legitimate your page is and visitors will move forward with their activities without any hesitation.

 Still not sure about the impact of trust badges?
 This study was done to find out how much people relied on trust badges.